Mighty683/weather-information/README.md

 # Weather Information

 Simple app build on webpack, react, typescript.
-Shows weather data from random ciry on the world.
+Shows weather data from random city on the world.

 ## Instalation